shenef/Boktai-Speedrunning/src/zoktai/any.md

 Push the block and farm Leys for EXP if you did not reach this level.
 Proceed downstairs, put all stat points into STRG, then use a ![][icon_power_nut] Power Nut to do the puzzle.

-Push the left block ↘️, then the other block ↙️↘️ so that they’re next to each other:
+Push the left block ↘️, then the other block ↙️↘️ so that they're next to each other:
 ![](./assets/images/spiral_cloud_puzzle_1.webp)

 Push the floating block with spear and ![][icon_cloud] Cloud ↗️.